· Mason Everett · Reviews · 7 min read

 Features

-- Lock-stitch knitting
+- Lock-stitch knitting technology

 What We Like

-- Easy to hang with grommets
+- Very easy to hang securely

 What We Don't Like

-- Grommets may rust over time
+- Fabric can stretch over time

-- Size may vary slightly
+- Grommet spacing may vary slightly

 Why We Selected This Product